jim-schwoebel/allie/README.md

 Bias discovery looks at all the audio files and plots out a bias assessment before modeling.
 This can help identify areas of the dataset that may need to be augmented before modeling and can work across any type.
 * solution = class pairing (equal delete)
 * solution = data augmentation (to make one class more represented) / combining with other datasets

+Transcription can happen for audio, image, or video datasets.
+For audio a standard speech-to-text model (e.g. pocketsphinx) can be used.
+For image and video, it is assumed an OCR transcription can happen (videos are sampled at some frequency then transcripts are stitched together).

+Default_training script = the type of script used for training.
+Can be simple, tpot, autokeras, or ludwig.

 Typical augmentation scheme is to take 50% of the data and augment it and leave the rest the same.
 This is what they did in Tacotron2 architecture.